midl-dev/polkadot-snapshot-generator/README.md

 cd terraform
 ```

-Below is a list of variables you must set.
+Below is a list of variables you must set in `terraform.tfvars` using the `variable=value` format.

 #### Google Cloud project